lhaig/nomad-hashiconf-eu-2021/Readme.md

 This repo is a short walkthrough from a lightning talk I presented at HashiConf EU in 2021

 ## Requirements
-* Nomad 1.1.0 Enterprise installed (Latest at the time of this talk.)
+* Nomad 1.1.0 Enterprise installed (To work with Quotas)
 * Export your export NOMAD_ADDR=http://IPADDRESS-FOR-NOMAD-SERVER:4646/
 * Directory on your computer to work in
 * Comfortable with working in the CLI.